5 Wide-Format Printing Fails and How to Avoid ThemAPRIL 28, 2020| SpeedPro

 Selecting the appropriate fonts will require some playing around with those that match your brand standards.
-Try printing messages or parts of messages in large size, stand back several feet and determine how easy it is to read.
+Try printing messages or parts of messages in a size you think will work, stand back several feet and determine how easy it is to read, making adjustments as needed.

 2. Too Much Text

 As a business owner, you have a lot to tell your customers about why they should work with you.
 It’s tempting to fit as much messaging as possible on your trade show backdrop, vehicle wraps, banners and other wide-format graphics.
-But, too text much can also become a readability problem.
-Peoples’ attention spans are short, and they don’t want to spend a lot of time deciding which printer to use for producing their large-format signs.
+However, too much text can also become a readability problem.
+Peoples’ attention spans are short, and they don’t want to spend more than a few seconds looking at your sign to figure out what it says.

 It’s best to keep messaging simple, direct and clear.